Bandera Mountain

 Bandera Mountain’s early summer wildflower display dazzles with a palette of other blooms including, first column, Davidson’s beardtongues (Penstemon davidsonii) (top) and woodland beardtongues (Nothochelone nemorosa) (bottom); second column, small-flowered, or, pincushion penstemons (Penstemon procerus) (top) and scarlet paintbrushes (Castilleja miniata) (bottom); third column, western bunchberries (Cornus unalaschkensis) (top) and western pearly everlastings (Anaphalis margaritacea) (bottom); fourth column, Cascade asters (Eucephalus ledophyllus) (top) and pink mountain-heaths (Phyllodoce empetriformis) (bottom); fifth column, broadleaf lupines (Lupinus latifolius var. subalpinus) (top), fool’s-huckleberries (Rhododendron menziesii) (center), and orange agoserises (Agoseris aurantiaca) (bottom), and, sixth column, heart-leaf arnicas (Arnica cordifolia) (top), Columbia lilies (Lilium columbianum) (center), and white rhododendrons, or, Cascade azaleas (Rhododendron albiflorum) (bottom).

 Beyond the meadow, the trail picks its way along Bandera Mountain’s boulder-strewn ridgeline, where the view plunges seemingly headlong to the valley floor below.
-Bandera Mountain Trail, July 09, 2014.
+Bandera Mountain Trail, Washington.

 In the unfolding view from near Bandera Mountain’s summit, the Cascade Mountains continue northward beyond sight.
-Bandera Mountain Trail, August 18, 2013.
+Bandera Mountain Trail, Washington.

 Along the ridgetop, look for glimpses of Mason Lake far below between Bandera Mountain and Mount Defiance.
 Lake Kulla Kulla is barely visible above the trees to the upper right (north) of Mason Lake.

 Below the summit, Interstate 90 snakes westward alongside Mount Defiance, Putrid Pete’s Peak, and Webb Mountain (also known as West Defiance).
-Bandera Mountain Trail, August 18, 2013.
+Bandera Mountain Trail, Washington.

 In the panorama sweeping from Bandera Mountain’s summit, Mt.
 Rainier crowns the southern horizon.